stevecheckoway/squoosh/README.md

 *I have no idea if this is correct as I've done none of these steps myself.*

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake none` to run the tests.
+Then, run `bundle exec rake` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.